Ordisoftware/Hebrew-Calendar/README.md

 - Improve the reminder to remind during the celebration day like with the shabat.
 - Improve the reminder to flash the form if already displayed.
-- Add loading data box instead of using the bottom progressbar.
+- Add loading data box instead of using a bottom progressbar.
-- Add displaying hours in the celebration reminder form like with the shabat.
+- Add displaying begin and end date in the celebration reminder form like with the shabat.
+- Add check end of data to propose to regenerate the database if less than one year.
 - Add option to choose language.
-- Add check end of data to propose to regenerate the database if less than one year.
+- Add GPS database.
 - Improve UI.
 - Improve speed.
 - Update help.